 We don’t have any car debt, either.
 When money was tight, we bought used instead of taking on more debt than we could manage.
 When our finances started improving a few years ago, we treated ourselves and bought a new car but one that was modestly priced.
 We just didn’t see any reason for a Jaguar F-Pace (starting at $45k), when a Mazda CX-5 (starting at $25k) is perfectly fine—plus it has an excellent MPG, Bluetooth, handles beautifully, etc.

 Keep the change

-In addition to contributing to a Roth IRA and a SEP IRA each year and adding to our daughter’s college fund, I also have an Acorns account where I save every month.
-I connect Acorns to my debit card (which I rarely use) and credit cards, and every time I use them Acorns takes the “spare change” from each transaction and invests that money for me.
+In addition to contributing to a Roth IRA and a SEP IRA each year and adding to our daughter’s college fund, I have an Acorns account.
+I connect Acorns to my debit card (which I rarely use) and credit cards, and every time I use them, Acorns takes the “spare change” from each transaction and invests that money for me.
 I also set automatic withdrawals for my Acorns account, adjusting the withdrawals depending on my financial situation.
 Using an account like this is an easy way to save without feeling much of a pinch!

 Save somewhere else

 It’s also good to have some cash on hand, just in case.
 If you have trouble keeping your hand out of the savings account that’s linked to your checking account, consider moving your savings to another bank.
 There are several FDIC-insured online savings banks, like CIT, Synchrony and Goldman Sachs Bank USA, that offer better interest rates than your traditional bank and require no minimum balance.
 You should be able to easily transfer funds from your regular bank, so no excuses!

 Find a new home for your credit card debt